All Episodes

 Now, for example, Elizabeth Warren is now demanding that Governor Christie back up his quarantine on returning Ebola health workers with science.

-We call her Focahontas because she claims that she has won five hundredth of a percentage of Indian blood, which qualifies her as a minority of some.
+Elizabeth Warren, we call her Focahontus because she claims that she has one 500th of a percentage of Indian blood, which qualifies her as a minority.

 It was some stupid pandering thing she said during her campaign for the Senate.